TrantorHF/cc1541/README.md

 # README #

-Tool for creating Commodore 1541 Floppy disk images in .d64 format with custom sector interleaving etc. Also supports extended tracks 35-40 using either SPEED DOS or DOLPHIN DOS BAM-formatting.
+Tool for creating Commodore 1541 Floppy disk images in D64, G64 or D71 format with custom sector interleaving etc. Also supports extended tracks 35-40 using either SPEED DOS or DOLPHIN DOS BAM-formatting.

 Originally written by JackAsser, with improvements and fixes by Krill and some more improvements by Claus.